CPAN-Security/security.metacpan.org/docs/cna-faq.md

 ### What is a security vulnerability?

-Security vulnerabilities are considered anything that allows users to execute unauthorised code, access unauthorised resources, or to have an adverse impact on accessibility, integrity or performance of a system.
+Security vulnerabilities are considered anything that allows users to execute unauthorised code, access unauthorised resources, or have an adverse impact on accessibility, integrity or performance of a system.

 ### How do you go from a vulnerability report to a CVE?